A modelling and computational study of the frustration index in signed networks: Evaluating performance against the literature

 \subsection{Solve time and algorithm output in real networks}

-In this section we use signed network datasets from biology and international relations.
-The frustration index of biological networks has been a subject of interest to measure the network distance to \textit{monotonicity} \cite{dasgupta_algorithmic_2007,iacono_determining_2010}.
+In this section we use signed network data sets from biology and international relations.
+The frustration index of biological networks has been a subject of interest to measure the distance to \textit{monotonicity} \cite{dasgupta_algorithmic_2007,iacono_determining_2010}.
 In international relations, the frustration index is used to measure distance to balance for a network of countries \cite{patrick_doreian_structural_2015}.
-In this section, the frustration index is computed in real biological and international relations networks by solving the three binary linear models coupled with the two speed-up techniques \ref{ss:branch} -- \ref{ss:unbalanced}.
+In this section, the frustration index is computed in real biological and international relations networks by solving the three binary linear models coupled with the two speed-up techniques \ref{3ss:branch} -- \ref{3ss:unbalanced}.

 We use \textit{effective branching factor} as a performance measure.
-If the solver explores $b$ branch and bound nodes to find the optimal solution of a model with $v$ variables, the effective branching factor is $\sqrt[v]b$.
-The most effective branching takes value 1 and is obtained when the solver only explores 1 branch and bound node to reach optimality.
+If the solver explores $b$ branch and bound nodes to find an optimal solution of a model with $v$ variables, the effective branching factor is $\sqrt[v]b$.
+The most effective branching is obtained when the solver only explores 1 branch and bound node to reach optimality.
+The effective branching factor for such a case would take value 1 which represents the strength of the mathematical formulation.